solana-foundation/solana-improvement-documents/proposals/0015-partitioned-epoch-reward-distribution.md

 ```
 struct RewardRewards{
-   total_rewards_in_lamport: u64,          // total rewards for the
+   // total rewards for the current epoch
+   total_rewards_in_lamport: u64,

-                                           // current epoch
+   // distributed rewards for  the current epoch
-   distributed_rewards_in_lamport: u64,    // distributed rewards for
+   distributed_rewards_in_lamport: u64,

-                                           // the current epoch
+   // distribution of all staking rewards for the current
-    distribution_complete_block_height: u64, // distribution of all staking rewards for the current epoch will be completed before this block height
+   // epoch will be completed before this block height
+   distribution_complete_block_height: u64,
 }
 ```